Coronavirus task force rolls out guidelines for nursing homes

 The Centers for Medicare and Medicaid Services issued new guidelines Wednesday for nursing homes to help stop the spread of coronavirus within facilities.

-They come just a day after NBC News wrote about the criticisms the Trump administration faced after it attempted to roll back regulations aimed at preventing infections from spreading in nursing homes.
+They come just a day after NBC News wrote about the criticisms the Trump administration faced after it tried to roll back regulations aimed at preventing infections from spreading in nursing homes.

-Administrator Seema Verma made the announcement with Vice President Mike Pence, saying the guidelines aim to “focus on complying with new standards to keep our elderly safe.”
+Seema Verma, administrator of the Centers for Medicare and Medicaid Services, or CMS, made the announcement with Vice President Mike Pence, saying the guidelines aim to "focus on complying with new standards to keep our elderly safe."

 The guidelines also explain the process for transferring patients with possible or confirmed cases of COVID-19 between nursing homes and hospitals.